How to Legally Decline a Tenant: Setting Tenant Criteria

 You might, for example, set a parameter that you won’t rent anyone with a credit score below 650.

-A tenant’s credit score is a good way to get a quick indicator of whether or not they will be a good tenant that pays rent on time and in full every month.
+A tenant’s credit score is a good way to get a quick indicator of whether or not they will be a good tenant who pays rent on time and in full every month.
 However, it doesn’t give much in the way of detail so it’s well worth pairing this with additional qualifying factors.

 1. Clean background check